-The Kawangware Human Development Consultation was the initiating step of a comprehensive development demonstration by the people of Kawangware.
-Kawangware village is situated five miles west of the centre of Nairobi on one of the main roads leading into the city and displays many qualities that make it similar to rural settlements elsewhere in Kenya.
-Actually Kawangware is an urban village.
+The Kawangware Human Development Consult was the initial step of a comprehensive development demonstration by the people of Kawangware.
+Kawangware is an urban village, situated five miles west of the centre of Nairobi on one of the main roads leading into the city.
+It displays many qualities that make it similar to rural settlements elsewhere in Kenya.

 The development project is a comprehensive effort that involves both the social and the economic development of Kawangware’s people.
-It was conceived with the collaboration of members of the local community who have provided the substance for its planning and are ready to begin its actualization.
-Their intention is to dramatically upgrade-the economy on the local level; to improve and modernize facilities and services; to provide the practical training necessary for realistically enabling full employment; and to fully realize the social cooperation implicit in “Harambee”, the Kenyan spirit of local self-help.
+It was conceived with the collaboration of members of the local community who did the planning and actualization of the programs.
+Their intent was to dramatically upgrade-the economy on the local level; to improve and modernize facilities and services; to provide the practical training necessary for realistically enabling full employment; and to fully realize the social cooperation implicit in “Harambee”, the Kenyan spirit of local self-help.

-This demonstration project is further seen as a pilot programme, the methods of which can be replicated in other parts of Kenya, thus being of service to the development of the whole nation, as well as to other nations in Africa and elsewhere in the world.
+This demonstration project was seen as a pilot program, the methods of which could be replicated in other parts of Kenya, thus being of service to the development of the whole nation, as well as to other nations.
 From the beginning of Independence on December 12, 1963, Kenya has focused its attention on national development through local participation.
 Harambee, as both the national theme of “let us build together” and the local vehicle for self-help, has become the spirit of Kenyans in building their nation.
-Harambee takes place when a village or local community decides to create a social service that is needed – a school, a road, or a health centre – and builds that needed service with its own labour and resources.
+Harambee takes place when a village or local community decides to create a social service that is needed – a school, a road, or a health centre – and builds the needed service with its own labour and resources.

-When the project. has operated successfully for a year or so the Government then enacts a policy of gradual subsidizing with additional materials, expertise of operating costs.
+When the project. has operated successfully for a year or so the Government then enacts a policy of gradual subsidizing with additional materials, expertise and funding.
 The expressed intent of Harambee is threefold.
 First, it is a vehicle of self-support for a community which seeks to build needed services.
-Second, it is a grassroots development scheme that involves everyone in his local situation in taking responsibility for building not only his community but his nation as well.
-Third, it is a programme aimed at creating corporateness by encouraging local decision-making and community consensus.
+Second, it is a grassroots development scheme that involves everyone in their local situation in taking responsibility for building not only his community but the nation as well.
+Third, it is a program aimed at creating corporateness by encouraging local decision-making and community consensus.

 At a time when all over the world the deficiencies of overcentralized planning and decision-making have become only too apparent, Kenya’s unique experience in the practical working out of Harambee over the last thirteen years represents a priceless gift to mankind as a whole.
 It is at this point that the Kawangware Human Development Project might be of signal value to the Harambee movement.